JeanPCordeiro/ImageService/README.md

 Follow the prompts in the deploy process to set the stack name, AWS Region, unique bucket names, DynamoDB domain endpoint, and other parameters.

-You can also use provision and decommission scripts to fully automate the processus.
+You can also use install and uninstall scripts to fully automate the processus.

 ## How it works

-* Upload JPG or PNG files to the TP or BATCH buckets.
+* Upload JPG or PNG files to the INput bucket.
-* After a few seconds you will see the index in DynamoDB has been updated with labels and entities for the object and the files moved to the ECS bucket.
+* After a few seconds you will see the index in DynamoDB has been updated with labels and entities for the object and the files moved to the Resized bucket.

 ==============================================